 - Necessary change in work schedule, which conflicts with the class being dropped, as verified by the student’s employer submitted in writing on company letterhead.

-- Campus Tours: Campus tours for prospective students and their families will resume Monday, July 13.
+- Campus Tours: Campus tours for prospective students and their families have resumed.
 Contact the Office of Undergraduate Admissions at 731-881-7020.

 - Tennessee Soybean Festival: The 27th Annual Tennessee Soybean Festival, planned for Sept.
 5-12, 2020, has been canceled.
 The university is a co-sponsor of the annual festival, which is scheduled to be held Sept.
 4-11, 2021.